StuBehan/CV/README.md

 # Interests

-Computer hardware, computer gaming, woodworking, networking/homelabbing, electronics, DIY, mountain biking, running and weightlifting.
+I like to try things myself, and with an engineering background, tinkering with computer hardware, networking, home-labs and electronics comes quite naturally and fits well with my hobby of computer gaming.
+I also enjoy woodworking and home  DIY.
+Whilst my main fitness pursuits are mountain biking, running and weightlifting.